 Institutionalists like Pelosi and Schumer are entrenched in the system, and waiting for them to change their minds or pass away isn’t a luxury we can afford.
 They fight to preserve institutions, not to enact systemic change.
 If they won’t fight for us, then we can no longer fight for them.

 Democrats are controlled opposition, insulated from the real consequences that everyday people face.
-They tell us to fight, but all I hear is silence.
+They tell us to fight, but all I hear is that their hands are tied.
 If they won’t fight for us, we won’t fight for them.
 They can join us, but the days of blind allegiance are over.
 If we continue to let them disappoint us, our democracy will fall—and as an American, we cannot let that happen.

 Unity Beyond the Two-Party System and a Path Forward

 Unity cannot happen within our current two-party system.
-For many Republicans, the terms “Democrat” and “socialist” have become slurs, and for many Democrats, Republicans are seen as the enemy.
+For many Republicans, the terms “Democrat” and “socialist” have become slurs, and for many Democrats, Republicans are rightfully seen as a hate group.
 We can no longer afford to be trapped in this binary.
 What we need is something new, something that transcends party lines—an approach that brings people together around shared struggles and hopes for a better future.

 A Labor Party could channel bipartisan frustration into a message that emphasizes how fighting oligarchy benefits everyone—not just workers, but all Americans.
 This isn’t about aligning with Democrats or Republicans.
 It’s about dismantling corruption, combating misinformation, and fighting for democracy itself.